 … you welcome a systematic approach to learning, are patient, capable of self reflection, self organising, and accept that while people often find they make some immediate vocal progress, development of true vocal mastery is a longer term project

 … you are musically prepared for the lessons – Our work together focuses on the voice, interpretation and performance skills, not on developing basic musical proficiency.
 So you need to develop elsewhere any musical knowledge you might need for our vocal lessons, e.g. ear training, music reading, singing harmonies, learning the melody of your chosen song.
+Students need to be reasonably reliable and independent musically before they begin working with me.

 … you are interested in the ‘inner game’ – learning how to navigate the central aspects of thought processes and emotions in order to attain true vocal mastery